celestiaorg/celestia-zkevm/hyperlane/README.md

 ### Deploy Hyperlane core ISM and Mailbox on Celestia

+To automate this run `go run main.go` from this directory.

 NOTE: Here we run the `celestia-appd` txs from inside the docker compose service container.
 This is mainly for access to the keyring without having to recover keys on the host machine.
 This is not strictly required, and will aim to automate this later.